maxence-lefebvre/maxence-lefebvre/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my chair.
-JK, I am a Senior JS fullstack developer, mostly on ReactJS + NodeJS and Software Architect.
+- 🔭 I am a Senior JS fullstack developer, mostly on ReactJS + NodeJS and Software Architect.
 - 🌱 I’m currently learning Functional Programming (Monads, Functors, etc...)
 - 👯 I’m looking to collaborate on either an interesting FOSS or a game changing library.
 - 🤔 I’m looking for help with how to be a better writer / trainer.